IMERSS/imerss-bioinfo/Galiano Data Paper Vol I.md

-# Galiano Data Paper Vol I - Marina Animalia
+# Galiano Data Paper Part I - Marine Zoology

-This file documents the full data pipeline necessary to reproduce the data pipeline responsible for exporting catalogue and summary data for Volume I of the Galiano Data Paper, given the raw upstream catalogue data and curated summaries as input.
+This file documents the full data pipeline necessary to reproduce the data pipeline responsible for exporting catalogue and summary data for Part I of the Galiano Data Paper, given the raw upstream catalogue data and curated summaries as input.